 We hope you enjoy exploring the battle that Thomas Jefferson declared to be the turning point of the American Revolution.

 Toe River Valley Revolutionary War Veterans

-As mentioned in our final episode of Footsteps for Freedom, here is a list of Revolutionary War Veterans who either lived in the Toe River Valley or are buried here.
-We are working on a map showing where these men are buried in the region, along with brief biographies of each that we will post here on the website.
+As mentioned in our final episode of the Footsteps for Freedom podcast, here is a list of Revolutionary War Veterans who either lived in the Toe River Valley or are buried here.

 Do you have someone to add to the list or information on any of these men?
 Please contact us and share!